ezodude/orra/README.md

 🦸 Use an opinionated workflow to orchestrate and deploy agents rapidly - with batteries included!

-Orra helps you create reliable and deterministic multi-agent backed systems.
+Orra helps you create **reliable and deterministic multi-agent backed systems**.
 It provides a structured way to build workflows, fine-tune and verify their reliability then deploy them.

 Including **unified multi-agent workflows**, that seamlessly integrate purpose-built agents like [GPT Researcher](https://github.com/assafelovic/gpt-researcher) with custom agents from [LangChain](https://python.langchain.com/v0.1/docs/modules/agents/), [CrewAI](https://github.com/joaomdmoura/crewAI), and more.